Unleash your adventure spirit, explore Mongolia on your own terms

 Today we will trek to the White River Valley with a different trail than we came.
 It is one of the most beautiful valleys of the National Park.
 Enjoy snow-capped mountains and a stunning white river.
 The color of the water is really white because it comes from the glacier and the mineral dust turns it white.
 It is not drinkable.

-Arrive at the South entrance of the National park.
+Arrive at the South entrance of the National Park.
 We will pitch our tents at the camping place.
-For the evening, if you feel like hiking we recommend Green Lake.
+For the evening, if you feel like hiking, we recommend Green Lake.
 It takes a couple of hours to hike there and back.

-DAY5: Horse trekking to Black Valley
+DAY4: Horse trekking to Black Valley

-In both of these valleys live nomadic Tuvan people who have their language and Shamanist beliefs.
+In both of these valleys live nomadic Tuvan people who have their own language and Shamanist beliefs.
 Today you have the opportunity to visit a nomadic family and explore their way of living.

 When you are visiting the family, the Tuvan women might show you their hand-made souvenirs, which they made from animal wool.
 If you are interested, you can buy some.
 We will camp in the Black Valley.

-DAY6: Bear Valley
+DAY5: Bear Valley

-Today we will trek over the Takhilt Pass which is one of the highest and steepest passes on our tour.
-During the steep part of the trail, we ask you to hike and lead your horse, to be safe.
+Today we will trek over the Takhilt Pass, which is one of the highest and steepest passes on our tour.
+During the steep part of the trail, we ask you to hike and lead your horse to be safe.
 We will enter the Bear Valley.

 This is a place of untouched nature where it is only possible to go in the summertime from the middle of June to the end of August.
 The valley is rich with wild animals such as bears, red deer, foxes, and wolves.